SckyzO/textfile_exporter/README.md

 ## 🔗 Fork Information

 This repository is a fork of the original [IBM/textfile-exporter](https://github.com/IBM/textfile-exporter).
 It has been refactored to use a standard Go project layout, a more modern CLI interface with `kingpin`, and an automated release workflow via GitHub Actions.

+### Major Improvements Over the Original

+This version is more than just a fork; it's a complete overhaul with significant enhancements:

+ *  Enhanced Security: Hardened the external command execution to prevent potential command injection vulnerabilities (gosec G204) that were present in the original version.
+ * ️ Modern Project Structure: Adopted a standard Go project layout (cmd/, internal/) for better organization, easier maintenance, and clearer contribution paths.
+ * ️ Improved CLI: Integrated the kingpin library for a more powerful and user-friendly command-line experience with detailed help text and better flag support.
+ *  Full Build Automation: Implemented a Makefile and a complete GoReleaser workflow for automated, multi-platform builds and releases with embedded version information.
+ *  Better Code Modularity: Refactored the entire codebase to separate concerns into distinct packages (collector, scanner, logger), resulting in a cleaner, more robust, and more maintainable application.
+ *  Recursive Scanning: Added the ability to recursively scan subdirectories for .prom files, enhancing flexibility for metric file organization.
+ *  Comprehensive Error Reporting: Introduced detailed Prometheus metrics for file scanning and parsing errors, providing better observability and troubleshooting capabilities.

 ## 📄 License